Brad Chase

 Seated Exercise

-If you are tied to a job that requires you to sit most of the day or if you have recently undergone surgery, here are some seated exercise that you may try.
+If you are tied to a job that requires you to sit most of the day or if you have recently undergone surgery, here are some seated exercises that you may try.

 Try ankle pumps by pointing your toes outwards, and then flexing them back to your body.
 Do this for about 30 seconds, relax and repeat it 10 times.